 Clara McCafferty Wright- Director

-Clara Wright is a Hanna Holborn Gray Research Fellow and recent graduate of Bryn Mawr College where she double majored in Classical and Near Eastern Archaeology & Classical Cultures and Societies with a research focus in Ptolemaic Egypt.
+Clara Wright is a Post-Graduate student in Egyptology at the University of Cambridge.
+Prior to starting her MPhil work, she was a Hanna Holborn Gray Research Fellow and a graduate of Bryn Mawr College where she double majored in Classical and Near Eastern Archaeology & Classical Cultures and Societies with a research focus in Ptolemaic Egypt.
 During her undergraduate degree, she studied in the Egyptology programs at the University of Pennsylvania and the American University in Cairo, as well as classics with the Paideia Institute for Humanistic Study in Rome.
 While at Bryn Mawr, Clara completed a thesis on Cleopatra VII’s political influence on the Isis cult in Italy.
 Additionally, she co-founded the Bryn Mawr College Egyptology Association and established The Bryn Mawr College Magic Lantern Slide Digitization Project.
 Clara is passionate about diversifying our understanding of the ancient world to one which includes the narratives of disenfranchised members of societies including women, enslaved people, and the working class.
 Additionally, she has a strong interest in using the study of the past to empower people today by making information on the ancient world accessible to rural and underprivileged communities.

 Dr. Anne Austin- Director